Sneha Shrestha, courtesy of the artist

 Nepalese artist IMAGINE (a.k.a Sneha Shrestha) presents a new temporary public art installation that celebrates and takes inspiration from the diverse Himalayan cultures of the Jackson Heights, Queens, neighborhood.

-Originally from Kathmandu, Nepal, and working between Boston and Kathmandu, IMAGINE has created public murals around the world and often incorporates her native language into her work while meshing the aesthetics of Sanskrit scriptures with a graffiti art style.
-She has shown her meditative artworks in several museums including the Museum of Fine Arts, Boston, and the Rubin Museum of Himalayan Art, where her work was featured as part of Reimagine: Himalayan Art Now.
+From Kathmandu, Nepal, and working between Boston and Kathmandu, IMAGINE creates public murals around the world that often incorporate her native language while meshing the aesthetics of Sanskrit scriptures with a graffiti art style.
+She has shown her meditative artworks, including sculptures, in several museums including the Museum of Fine Arts, Boston, and the Rubin Museum of Himalayan Art, where her work was featured as part of Reimagine: Himalayan Art Now.

-For her first public art sculpture, IMAGINE is creating an eight-foot-tall installation in the shape of an arch made of repeating rows of ‘Ka,’ the first letter of the Nepali alphabet.
+For her first public art sculpture, IMAGINE is creating an installation in the shape of an arch made of repeating rows of ‘Ka,’ the first letter of the Nepali alphabet.
 In Nepal, religious and sacred environments feature variations in the form of archways, which encourage passersby to look through and get blessings from the divine.
-IMAGINE’s sculpture will invite the public to interact and experience a meditation and “send” it out to the universe as they embark upon their pathways through Diversity Plaza.
+IMAGINE’s sculpture invites New Yorkers into a space of reflection and belonging as they travel through Diversity Plaza, a bustling social, cultural, commercial, and transit hub (home to the E, F, M, R, and 7 subway lines) located in one of New York City’s most diverse and densely populated neighborhoods.

 IMAGINE (a.k.a.
 Sneha Shrestha) is a Nepali artist who incorporates her native language and the aesthetics of Sanskrit scriptures into her work.
 Her art has been featured in several exhibitions, and her public walls appear across the world from Kathmandu to Boston.
 The Museum of Fine Arts, Boston, acquired her painting Home416, making her the first contemporary Nepali artist to be part of the museum’s collection.
-Sneha received her master’s from Harvard University.
+She is a recipient of the 2025 James and Audrey Foster Prize and her work will be presented at the Institute of Contemporary Art, Boston, beginning August 25, 2025.
+Sneha Shrestha received her master’s degree from Harvard University.

-The supporter list for the Rubin Museum of Himalayan Art’s DOT Art Community Commission at Diversity Plaza is in formation.
+The supporter list for the Rubin Museum of Himalayan Art’s NYC DOT Art Community Commission at Diversity Plaza is under development.

 Get the latest news and stories from the Rubin, plus occasional information on how to support our work.